Thursday, September 4, 2025

 Howard Debs

 Howard Richard Debs is a recipient of the 2015 Anna Davidson Rosenberg Poetry Awards.
-His essays, fiction, and poetry appear internationally; his photography will be found in select publications, including Rattle online as “Ekphrastic Challenge” artist and guest editor.
+His essays, fiction, and poetry appear internationally; his photography can be found in select publications, including Rattle online, where he serves as “Ekphrastic Challenge” artist and guest editor.
 His book Gallery: A Collection of Pictures and Words is a recipient of the 2017 Best Book Awards and the 2018 Book Excellence Awards.
-His chapbook Political is the 2021 American Writing Awards winner in poetry.
+His chapbook, Political, is the 2021 winner of the American Writing Awards in poetry.
 He is co-editor of New Voices: Contemporary Writers Confronting the Holocaust, a winner of the 2023 International Book Awards.
 He is listed in the Poets & Writers Directory. author website.

 Ian C. Smith